 In La Montagne, Semprun creates a network of fictional doubles who serve as ‘death surrogates’ that enable the author to experience ‘his own death as a passing-through the death of that other’.
-As it has been argued of the gars de Semur in Le Grand Voyage and of François L. in Le Mort, these surrogate deaths refute the ontologically-driven propositions of Wittgenstein and Heidegger, allowing the narrator/author to experience his own death as a fraternal encounter with the otherness of dying; but they also fulfil another function, allowing the narrator/author to live on through a temporary and partial sacrifice of a narrative other self.
+As it has been argued of the gars de Semur in Le Grand Voyage and of François L. in Le Mort, these surrogate deaths refute the ontologically-driven propositions of such existential phenomenological theorists as Wittgenstein and Heidegger, allowing the narrator/author to experience his own death as a fraternal encounter with the otherness of dying; but they also fulfil another function, allowing the narrator/author to live on through a temporary and partial sacrifice of a narrative other self.
 As surrogates who will undergo the death that the author never did, the experience is exchanged – literally in this case – from self to other.
 In ‘passing-through’ that other, the experience of death is deferred: it does not happen to me, but to my other self, me as I one day will be.
 Fiction, therefore, does not draw us into the unexperienced experience but rather draws us further from it, deferring the experience of death because it is unexperienced.
 Death cannot be remembered in fiction without crossing the line between artifice and assassination because the ‘memory’ of one’s own death never exists in the first place.
 Death can only be the experience of an as-yet unexperienced inevitability, deferred endlessly into a future that has yet to arrive.
-La Montagne tells a compelling story that feeds the possibilities for ethical and empathetic exchange, but its ethical value ultimately derives from the ways in which it the exchange of experience so that exchange itself becomes the missing of the experience.
+La Montagne tells a compelling story that feeds the possibilities for ethical and empathetic exchange, but its ethical value ultimately derives from the ways in which it suspends the exchange of experience so that exchange itself becomes the missing of the experience.

 The Double and the Immortal Self

 La Montagne recounts the reunion of Juan Larrea, Antoine de Stermaria and Karel Kepela, three men with distinctly different but equally troubled lives, during a weekend in Normandy in April 1982.
 Tensions and revelations punctuate the weekend as the lives and loves of the three protagonists and their various sexual conquests explode into the narrative.
-Antoine, whose wife, Franca Castellani, has been having an affair with Juan, is haunted by a familial heritage of incest and suicide; Karel, an exiled Czech film and theatre producer, is betrayed by a string of women and a repetitive libertinage; and Juan, a Spanish exile, is plagued by memories of Buchenwald that flare up at various intervals of the narrative.
-Although, by the end of the weekend, Antoine and Franca’s marital problems seem to have been resolved, and Karel is released from his fruitless , Juan’s confrontation with his memories of Buchenwald proves fatal after his delayed narration – only the fourth since his return – prompts his suicide the following morning.
+Antoine, whose wife, Franca Castellani, has been having an affair with Juan, is haunted by a familial heritage of incest and suicide; Karel, an exiled Czech film and theatre producer, is betrayed by a string of women and embarks on a repetitive libertinage; and Juan, a Spanish exile, is plagued by memories of Buchenwald that flare up at various intervals of the narrative.
+Although, by the end of the weekend, Antoine and Franca’s marital problems seem to have been resolved, and Karel is released from his fruitless hedonism, Juan’s confrontation with his memories of Buchenwald proves fatal after his delayed narration – only the fourth since his return – prompts his suicide the following morning.
 Although the text is fictional, it does draw parallels with Semprun’s own biography and it is these resemblances that have so far attracted critical attention.
-As fiction, however, the text proposes an engagement with narrative hermeneutics through the way in which it exchanges the unexperienced experience of death so that the author’s – and the reader’s – process of sense-making is at the point of complete understanding.
+As fiction, however, the text proposes an engagement with narrative hermeneutics through the way in which it exchanges the unexperienced experience of death so that the author’s – and the reader’s – process of sense-making is interrupted at the point of complete understanding.